pegasysOP/Card-Game/README.md

-# Card Engine
+# Card Game

-Unity project with the basic functionality for a card game - indented to be used as a base for future projects.
+Unity Project for an in development card game

 ## Features
 - Card Data class